tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Methods

 \subsection{Implementation of DGLAP energy scale integration}

 The first method of solving the DGLAP equation is to integrate Eq. (\ref{eq:dglap}) in $t$ using the Euler method (i.e. $f(t+dt)\approx f(t)+dtf'(t)$) for ordinary differential equations (ODEs), and this is the approach chosen by Hirai \cite{hirai}.
 In our Python code, we allow for either log-scaled or linear-scaled sampling of the integration variable $z$, and estimate the integrals on the range $[x,1]$ using Simpson's rule.
-Alternatively, one may use the trapezoid rule for integral estimation, or another drop-in replacement available in SciPy~\cite{scipy}.
+Alternatively, one may use the trapezoidal rule for integral estimation, or another drop-in replacement available in SciPy~\cite{scipy}.
 Practically, these choices do not make much difference in the numerical results, particularly if we choose a large number of integration points ($n_z\sim10^3$).
 We use NumPy to handle array manipulations~\cite{numpy}.
-The Python code is a monolithic script which may be used in command line or imported as a package.
+The Python code is a small set of modules which may be used in command line or imported as a package.